Porcellio

 Porcellio is a genus of woodlice in the family Porcellionidae.
 These crustaceans are found essentially worldwide.
 A well-known species is the common rough woodlouse, Porcellio scaber.

-Most of the hundreds of Porcellio species were described by 1950, and many were known by the end of the 19th century already.
-But occasionally, new species have been found even in recent times.
+Most of the hundreds of Porcellio species were described by 1950, and many were known by the end of the 19th century.
+But occasionally, new species have been found even in the present day.

 Species

-There are approximately 191 species in the genus Porcellio :
+There are 211 species assigned to the genus: